LGBTQ+ Guide to Rome

 Entrance: €15/€13 Concessions

 Park Villa Borghese is a large area where you will find the Spanish Steps and Piazza del Popolo.
 It’s a beautiful park to sunbath and wander around in.
 There are kiosks where you can order coffee, rent bikes, buy sandwiches and so on.
-In addition, there are a lot of abandoned places in this park to mess around, like sheds, open fences, bushy parts and overgrown forests.
-Cruising is most popular around the Piazza da Siena, in the forest behind Casa del Cinema, and in the track fields of Villa Borghese.
+In addition, there are a lot of abandoned places in this park, like sheds, open fences, bushy parts and overgrown forests.
+People meet around the Piazza da Siena, in the forest behind Casa del Cinema, and in the track fields of Villa Borghese.

 Location: 41.910927, 12.484452